 4. Lendflow

 Lendflow’s credit engine enables lenders to deliver fast and smart credit decisions by giving them access to a broad set of financial, business, and fraud-related data through a single API.
 This includes accounting and payroll data, business credit scores, social scoring, personal credit information, and even bankruptcies, judgment liens, and UCC filings.
-And if/when more information is needed, the platform can automatically pull additional real-time data from multiple sources through conditional triggers.
+If more information is needed, the platform can automatically pull additional real-time data from multiple sources through conditional triggers.

 Key features: